Trans Maldivian Airways

 Trans Maldivian Airways (Pvt) Ltd. (TMA) is a private airline headquartered on the grounds of Velana International Airport in Malé, Maldives.

 Operating out of Velana International Airport, TMA is the oldest air transfer operator operating in the country, providing seaplane transfer services to a large number of tourist resorts.
 TMA in 2013 operated the world's largest seaplane fleet.
-And as of 2016, December it operates out of Gan International Airport, servicing resorts in Addu, and Huvadhu Atoll.
+As of 2016, December it operates out of Gan International Airport, servicing resorts in Addu, and Huvadhu Atoll.

 History

 Hummingbird Island Airways

 The airline was founded in 1989 as Hummingbird Island Helicopters by pilot Kit Chambers.
 The company operated a strictly helicopter fleet of aircraft, moving tourists from the airport to a select number of island resorts.
 1993 saw the establishment of Maldivian Air Taxi, a direct competitor offering more-preferred seaplane transfers.
 In order to revive the market, the company was rebranded as Hummingbird Island Airways in 1997, introducing Twin Otter seaplanes to its fleet.
 By 1999, the fleet had transitioned out all helicopters and had a seaplane-only lineup.